heynicejacket/dzi-builder/README.md

 dzi-builder does all of the above for you and outputs a basic version of the HTML/CSS/JS and DZI structure to get a map up and running.

+### Prerequisites

+The more variable implementation of dzi-builder requires libvips, which can be dowloaded or compiled from [here](https://github.com/libvips/libvips/releases).
+Remember where you place vips.exe for the `vips_path=` argument.

-### Current caveats
+### Caveats

-The following conditions are currently required of your Illustrator file:
+Currently, the following conditions are required of your Illustrator file:

 - [x] Artboards are 1000x1000 pixels ([issue #4](https://github.com/heynicejacket/dzi-builder/issues/4))
 - [x] Illustrator top-level layers only contain alphanum characters